1. Home

 What happens if a business fails a fire safety inspection?

-Depending on the severity, inspectors may issue improvement notices, fines, or restrict the use of the premises until issues are resolved.
+Depending on the severity of the issue, businesses may receive improvement notices, financial penalties, or restrictions until safety issues are resolved.

-How often should fire systems be inspected and serviced?
+How often should commercial fire systems be serviced?

-Most commercial fire systems require regular testing and professional servicing at scheduled intervals, depending on system type and building use.
+Most commercial fire systems require regular testing and professional servicing at scheduled intervals to remain compliant and reliable.

 Who is responsible for fire safety compliance in a business?

-The responsible person, usually the business owner or building manager, is legally responsible for ensuring fire safety compliance.
+The responsible person, usually the business owner or building manager, is legally responsible for maintaining fire safety compliance.

 Menu